If you are found guilty of receiving stolen property, there is a possibility the judge will sentence you to prison.

 Receiving stolen property cases can be defended in a variety of ways.

 Receiving stolen property is a relatively serious crime and is often classified as a felony.
 It is also a crime that ordinarily has legitimate defenses.
-In order to advance these defenses, however, a defendant needs to be represented by an aggressive, experienced criminal attorney.
+In order to advance these defenses, however, a defendant needs to be represented by an aggressive, experienced Middlesex County criminal defense attorney.
 Attorney Chris Spring is a former prosecutor.
 He has argued in front of the Supreme Judicial Court and the Appeals Court.
 He has tried cases in front of juries in superior court and district court, and he has argued cases in nearly every courthouse in Eastern Massachusetts.
-Attorney Spring is prepared to give you the defense you deserve.
+Attorney Spring is prepared to give you the defense you deserve regardless of whether you are facing charges of breaking and entering or counterfeiting.
 He will travel to your home, review the case documents, and tell you how he would go about defending you in court.
 You should call him for a free consultation.